[This article originally appeared in Volume 255. Subscibe to Wavelength now to never miss an issue.]

 Now, changing attitudes, increased publicity and the opening of the country’s first surf hire shop look likely to finally set the wheels of change in motion.
 And if the rest of the world is anything to go by, they may be about to spin at lightning pace.

 Accordingly, we decided now was the time to visit and meet the members of this fledgeling surf community, while searching for a few waves ourselves.
 We booked flights, and invited along Mark ‘Egor’ Harris, a man as well versed as any in searching for waves on the desperately fickle isles of the North Atlantic.
 We’d heard that access to much of the coastline was almost impossible in the kind of rental car we could afford, so we accepted a kind offer from our friends at Bentley to lend us their new Bentayga V8, assuring us safe and stylish passage through even the islands’ most seemingly insurmountable terrain.

 As you approach the Faroes from the sky, the tops of the vast mountains and sea stacks are the first things that signal there is land below.
 They rise up, carving dark geometric shapes out of the sprawling blanket of cloud which hangs low over the land.

 As you fly in closer, breaking through the dense brume, the flushed green terrain comes into focus.
-Then, tiny clusters of multi coloured houses appear, huddled together in huge glacial valleys.
-Above them, rivers snake their way down vast mountain sides, flowing pointedly till they reach the land’s jagged edge, where they cascade into the deep blue hues of the North Atlantic.
+Then, tiny clusters of multi-coloured houses appear, huddled together in huge glacial valleys.
+Above them, rivers snake their way down vast mountainsides, flowing pointedly until they reach the land’s jagged edge, where they cascade into the deep blue hues of the North Atlantic.

 We’d arranged to meet Katrin and David in their favourite local bar.
 The minute we crossed the threshold, we spotted them, glowing orange under warm lights; looking every bit the unlikely pioneers we had travelled so far to find.